 In November 2017 I started the Mudworld Blog to hone my writing skills and explore ideas regarding gaming, world building, and writing.
-I read a number of “how-to” guides to blogging and watched a number of YouTube videos as I figured out how to do this.
+I read many “how-to” guides to blogging and watched many YouTube videos as I figured out how to do this.

-I’m not gonna create my own “how-to” guide as there already are plenty of really good ones out there.
-Instead, I’ll go through some of my own experiences I did not pick up from others.
+I am not going to create my own “how-to” guide, as there already are plenty of good ones out there.
+Instead, I will go through some of my own experiences I did not pick up from others.
 I missed these points, so maybe you did as well.

 I tend to ramble, and I have a blind spot for passive voice.
-I relied on Google Docs and Grammarly as I drafted my first half-dozen of posts before going live.
-The WordPress plug-in Yoast SEO gave me red dots on readability for passive voice, when I eventually installed the.
+I relied on Google Docs and teh free version Grammarly as I drafted my first half-dozen of posts before going live.
+The WordPress plugin Yoast SEO gave me red dots on readability for passive voice, when I eventually installed the WordPress plug-in.

 It turns out it may be a good idea to run the draft through Word before publishing.
 I should get an editor, or at least upgrade to the paid version of Grammarly.

 The Eight Months Edit: I am less sure about my conclusions after easing into this blogging thing.
 Let me settle with it may be a good idea to run your text through several editors, as Yoast and Grammarly seem to disagree on how passive voice works.
 Use caution.

 Facebook sent me a 30 USD coupon for free advertising roughly 12 hours after setting the Facebook page for the blog.
 Thanks, Mark!

 I was not prepared, unfortunately.
 The Facebook ads are accurate, and there was a lot of options.
 Another problem was that the coupon was on my phone and I could not find it my computer, which made the menus harder to navigate.